Book a Demo

 How companies use financial lead qualification

-The most immediate use case.
 Set a credit score and available credit threshold.
 Leads who clear both get booked directly on a closer's calendar.
-Leads who don't get routed somewhere else - a setter call, a downsell, a nurture sequence.
+Leads who don't route somewhere else.
 Your closers' calendar becomes a buyer-only zone.

-In practice: Joey Western's team uses available credit data to decide how to frame payment before they say a single word.
+In practice: Joey Western's team uses available credit data to decide how to frame payment before the call starts.
 Close rate went from 25% to over 50%.

 Every lead who clears your financial thresholds is a real buyer signal.
 Feed that signal to Meta and Google immediately at opt-in.
-Your platforms start targeting people who look like real buyers instead of people who just fill out forms.
-ROAS compounds as the pixel learns month after month.
+Your platforms start targeting people who look like real buyers instead of form-fillers.

 In practice: SimpleCheck clients report an average 47% increase in ROAS over time from the buyer data feedback loop alone.

 Unqualified leads are not a dead end - they are an untapped revenue stream.
 SmartRoute sends them to lower-ticket downsell offers automatically.
-You recover ad spend on leads who will never buy your core offer, without wasting any sales team time.
+You recover ad spend without wasting any sales team time.

 In practice: Reverse Flip split their booking forms into qualified and non-qualified funnels.
-Non-qualified leads get routed to different reps working downsell offers, which still generates revenue.
+Non-qualified leads route to different reps working downsell offers.

 What SmartRoute does at opt-in